emrumo/emrumo.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://wisenet.uia.no/people/emilio-ruiz/'>WISENET</a> # Address.
+subtitle: <a href='https://wisenet.uia.no/people/emilio-ruiz/'>WISENET</a> ✉️ emiliorm@uia.no # Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right